will093/will093.github.io/_posts/2018-12-28-understanding-sw.md

 ![Service Worker Caching](/images/understanding-sw/sw-caching.png)

-The Service Worker is intercepting each request and making either making its own request to the network (the requests with the cog icon next to them are made by Service Worker) or just retrieving files from the cache without making a request to the network (the files which say '(from ServiceWorker)' in the size column and have no cog icon).
+The Service Worker is intercepting each request and making either making its own request to the network (the requests with the cog icon next to them are made by Service Worker) or just retrieving files from the cache without making a request to the network (the files which say '(from ServiceWorker)' in the size column and have no request made by Service Worker).

 ## Caching strategies

 There are many different caching strategies that you can use.
 In our example we simply retrieve the file from the cache if it is available, and only ever use the network to retrieve the file if it is not in the cache.
 This caching strategy is only suitable for the circumstance where none of the cached files ever get updated.

 You will usually want to implement a more complex caching strategy, and this strategy will be dependent on your use case.
-For example you may wish to attempt to get the freshest version of the files from the network, but then if the network unavailable or is taking too long, retrieve the files from the cache.
-You may also wish to use different caching strategies form different file types.
+For example you may wish to attempt to get the freshest version of the files from the network, but then if the network is unavailable or is taking too long, retrieve the files from the cache.
+You may also wish to use different caching strategies for different file types.

-It is really up to you as a developer to decide on the caching strategy that you wish to use when a request is made — https://serviceworke.rs has many good examples of caching strategies.
+It is really up to you as a developer to decide on the caching strategy that you wish to use — https://serviceworke.rs has many good examples of caching strategies.

+## Browser Support

+Service Workers are supported in the latest versions of Edge, Firefox, Chrome and Safari (not IE), but the nice thing is that if a user's browser does not support Service Worker then apps and websites which utilise Service Worker will still work, but will fall back to always using the network.

 ## Gotchas